TrellixVulnTeam/swahilipython_SCMU/Doc/howto/functional.rst

   If you need to run cleanup code when a :exc:`GeneratorExit` occurs, I suggest using a ``try: ... finally:`` suite instead of catching :exc:`GeneratorExit`.

-The cumulative effect of these changes is to turn generators from one-way producers of information into both producers and consumers.
+The cumulative effect of these changes is to turn generators kutoka one-way producers of information into both producers and consumers.

 Generators also become **coroutines**, a more generalized form of subroutines.